-Reference is made to the Norwegian Oil and Gas' "065 - Handbook for application for Acknowledgement of Compliance (AoC)", Revision 4, dated 1 January 2011 as a recognised standard for qualification and documentation of mobile facilities in connection with application for AoC.
-Furthermore, reference is made to the Norwegian Oil and Gas' "Recommended guidelines for acceptance and operation of mobile facilities holding, or in the process of applying for Acknowledgement of Compliance (AoC)" Revision 3, dated 1 January 2011.
-The International Association of Drilling Contractors' (IADC) "North West European HSE Case Guidelines for MODUs", Revision 3.4, dated 1 November 2011, is also recommended for use as a standard for mobile facilities.
+Reference is made to the Norwegian Shipowners Association's Handbook for Acknowledgement of Compliance (AoC), Revision 05, August 2015.
+Furthermore, reference is made to the Norwegian Oil and Gas' 082 - Recommended guidelines for acceptance and operation of mobile facilities holding, or in the process of applying for Acknowledgement of Compliance (AoC), Revision 3, dated 1 January 2011.
+The International Association of Drilling Contractors' (IADC) Health, Safety and Environmental Case Guidelines for Mobile Offshore Drilling Units, Revision 3.6, dated 1 January 2015, is also recommended for use as a norm for mobile facilities.